projectatomic/nulecule/LIFECYCLE.md

 ## Contributors and release process

 Everybody is welcome to contribute to the draft version of the upcoming release.
-This will be documented by pull requests to the draft of the specification.
-Once a draft has stabilized, it will be prepared by the specification maintenance team and prepared for release.
+This will be documented by pull requests (to the github repository of the Nulecule Specification) to the draft of the specification.
+Once a draft has stabilized, it will be prepared by the specification maintainers and prepared for release.
 The maintainers will release a new release of the specification.

 ### Changes to a Releases

 Changes to released versions of the specification will not change the structure or feature set of the specification.
 They are only meant to fix spelling or language errors, add or correct examples.

+Collaboration on the draft of the next release of the Nulecule Specification will be done on the master branch of the github repository of the Nulecule Specification.
+The release task itself is rather short: the maintainers will tag the repository and provide the human and machine readable versions of the normative documents.

 ## Release tasks